Who they were: Victims of the deadliest California wildfire

 Joy Porter, 72, of Paradise, was found in the driver’s seat of her car with her son, Dennis Clark Jr., in the passenger seat.
 The car was in a line of three other vehicles with victims inside.

-Beverly Powers, 64, of Paradise, was found in the driver’s seat of her boyfriend’s pickup truck owned by her boyfriend, Robert Duvall.
+Beverly Powers, 64, of Paradise, was found in the driver’s seat of a pickup truck owned by her boyfriend, Robert Duvall.
 It was in a line of three other vehicles with victims inside.

 Robert Quinn, 74, of Paradise, was found inside his home.

 Joseph Rabetoy, 39, of Paradise, was found inside his home.
-He had no means of escape as he didn’t have a vehicle.
+He had no vehicle to get away from the blaze.

 Forrest Rea, 89, of Paradise, was found in his home.